 Already have cookware?
 Check out our Cangshan Knives Review to see if they are worth it.

 Overall Blue Diamond Cookware Review

 Am I happy I bought the Blue Diamond cookware?
 Yes.
 Only time will tell how durable they truly are and if the extra cost was worth the money.
-So far from all of the other non-stick pots and pans we have bought and tried (T-fal, Gotham, Copper) I like these ones the most.
+So far, from all of the other non-stick pots and pans, we have bought and tried (T-fal, Gotham Steel, Copper Chef), I like these ones the most.
 The lifetime limited warranty is another added bonus.